KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 We do this with the use of `VkBuffer`s, which is Vulkan's implementation of buffer memory.

-Buffers in Vulkan are just chunks of memory used for storing data, which can be read by the graphics card.
+Buffers in Vulkan are just chunks of memory used for storing data, which can be read by the GPU.

 They need to be created and have their memory *manually* allocated, and then we can copy our constant data into the allocated memory.
 This data can then be plugged into the draw calls, so that it can finally be used in our shader computations.